utdevnp/nepse-quick/README.md

 - 📈 View top gainers and top losers in real time.
 - 📊 Get an overview of the market with positive, negative, and unchanged stock counts.
 - 🎯 Set your own target prices for buying and selling stocks.
-- 🔄 Auto-refresh feature to keep data updated.
+- 🔄 Auto-refresh feature can be developed to keep data updated.

-## 🔥 Try It Here
-_(Add Chrome Web Store link here if published)_

 ## ⚡ Installation
 ### Clone the Repository